Trump White House, Congress facing unclear coronavirus implications

 Deputy campaign manager Justin Clark will oversee the Trump 2020 headquarters in Arlington, Va., while Stepien works remotely, Fox News has confirmed.

 Trump’s diagnosis also called into question the remaining two presidential debates, set for Oct.
-15 im Miami and Oct.
+15 in Miami and Oct.
 22 in Nashville, Tenn.
 Whether Trump will still be in quarantine on those dates is uncertain.

 Politicians and pundits have floated whether the debates may be canceled or possibly done virtually.
 Fox News’ Brett Baier said it’s even possible the president could be well enough to travel in-person to the Miami debate if he recovers by then.